-The Trinity RFPG performed a survey of the sponsors for the recommended FMEs, FMPs, and FMSs.
+The Trinity RFPG performed a-surveys of the sponsors for the recommended FMEs, FMPs, and FMSs in preparation of the January 2023 Final Plan and the July 2023 Amended Plan.
 The Trinity RFPG primarily used email to send the surveys to the sponsors.
 When email addresses were unavailable, additional outreach such as phone calls were used to obtain emails.
 As a last resort, the Trinity RFPG mailed surveys or used other means of collecting the required information.
 The primary aim of this survey effort was to understand the funding needs of local sponsors and obtain feedback regarding the role the state should have in financing the recommended FMEs, FMSs, and FMPs.

 The Trinity RFPG collected information from sponsors by creating a survey through mail merge and sending it through email.
 Mail merge allowed the Trinity RFPG to automate a batch of emails that were personalized for each sponsor by linking a main template to a data source.
 The main template contained the text that was the same for each survey, while the data source was a file containing all the information to be merged into the survey and the sponsor's email address.
 An example of the survey emailed out to sponsors is shown in Figure 9.4.
+A similar survey was emailed to sponsors of new FMEs, FMSs, and FMPs for this Amended Plan.